home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Description.
 The climb involves several moderate pitches on firm rock (2 to 4) and an exposed traverse across the west side to reach the summit.

 History.
-The original intention of this expedition was to recover Toni Egger’s body, but large amounts of snow and adverse conditions proved their efforts fruitless.
-However, they did manage to place a plaque in his memory at the base of Cerro Torre, not far from where he lost his life.
+This was the first ascent of the peak.
+The original intention of their expedition was to recover Toni Egger’s body, but large amounts of snow and adverse conditions proved their efforts fruitless.
+However, they did manage to place a plaque in his memory at the base of Cerro Torre, not far from where supposedly he lost his life (likely he died descending from Col Standhardt, not on Cerro Torre as Cesare Maestri claims).
 The plaque was sent by the SAT from Trento.
-This expedition was only possible thanks to the help given by Tito Lucchini and Carlo Turrini (for other ascents accomplished during this expedition refer to the bibliography below).
+This expedition was only possible thanks to the help given by Tito Lucchini and Carlo Turrini.

 Pro.
 Glacier travel kit, plus a few stoppers and cams.